 Curious to learn more?
-Download the report here and register for the webinar: Scaling Up Sexuality Education: Lessons learned and considerations for civil society organizations on the 29 September at 14:00-15:30 by sending an email with your name and organisation to email@example.com.
+Download the report here and register for the webinar: Scaling Up Sexuality Education: Lessons learned and considerations for civil society organizations on the 17 November at 13:00-14:30 CET.
+You can now register for this webinar.

 Why focus on scale-up and sustainability?

 Despite a wealth of evidence on the need and effectiveness of learning about sexuality, amassed by Rutgers, her partners and likeminded organisations through a long history of working in this field; many children and young people still lack access to comprehensive, curriculum-based sexuality education.
 Lack of political commitment as well as insufficient budgets for implementation has often resulted in a patchwork of small-scale pilot projects and programmes.
 This has grave implications for the sustainability of sexuality education.
 In many countries, pilots and programmes have ended when donor funding ends, because the approach is not sustained by the government or implementers or funders have neither developed a robust handover to government, nor an approach to long-term sustainability.

 How can civil society organisations contribute to scale-up?